newamericafoundation/digi_survey_assure/docs/998-contributing.md

 ## Mark Surveys as "Test" Surveys

-- Definition: Ability to mark a survey as a test survey, making it bypass the blockchain communications.
+- Definition: Ability to mark a survey as a test survey, making it bypass the Blockchain communications.